Skip to main content

 In addition, Dr. Rinck has an active research agenda with several publications and referred conference presentations.
 She has book chapters published in Educational Leadership where we’ve been and where we are going: Dimensions of research, policy, and practice (2016), Clinically Based Teacher Education in Action (2021), and Advancing School-University Partnerships and Professional Development Schools Through National Research (2024).
 She has presented at American Evaluation Association, University Council of Educational Administration, International Council of Professors of Educational Leadership, and American Education Research Association conferences.

-Kris has extensive experience across multiple school districts, with expertise in both special and general education, as well as in leading K-8 out-of-school time initiatives.
-She has served as a principal and assistant principal in diverse educational settings, where she focused on creating inclusive and effective learning environments.
+With extensive experience across multiple school districts, Kris has specialized in both special and general education while leading K-8 out-of-school time initiatives.
+Her career includes serving as a principal and assistant principal in diverse educational settings, where she prioritized creating inclusive and effective learning environments.

 Session Details